forestmod/GenFSM.jl/docs/src/StyleGuide_templates.md

 ## Data organisation

-- While some functions provide a `dims` parameter, most BetaML algorithms expect the input data layout with observations organised by rows and fields/features by columns.
+- While some functions provide a `dims` parameter, most GenFSM algorithms expect the input data layout with observations organised by rows and fields/features by columns.
 - While some algorithms accept as input DataFrames, the usage of standard arrays is encourages (if the data is passed to the function as dataframe, it may be converted to standard arrays somewhere inside inner loops, leading to great inefficiencies).